jonbrees/SPRI-based_Qunatitative_Reseptor_Density_Model/README.md

    $\sigma_{peptide} = \frac{\Delta R N_{A} L_{z}}{\frac{\partial R}{\partial n} A M V_{0}}$

 Here, we can see that $A$ is a concentration independent form of $\Delta n_{peptide}/M$.
 Even though this value is unique for different compounds, generally, similar compounds have shown to have near equivalent values.
-Therefore, $A$ was assumed to be $20\,mol.g^{-1}$ for all peptide SAMs similar to other equivalent weighted hydrocarbons \cite{w_c_kaye_tables_2019}.
+Therefore, $A$ was assumed to be $20\,mol.g^{-1}$ for all peptide SAMs similar to other equivalent weighted hydrocarbons (ISBN - 978-93-5392-270-2).
 It is important to point out that this value provides the largest discrepancy in this approach.
-Based on recent peptide-related refractive index studies \cite{santi_real-time_2013, de_la_torre_refractive_2021}, we believe that the nature of the receptor and its conformation in the SAM could potentially cause variations in this value.
+Based on recent peptide-related refractive index studies (DOI - 10.1002/cphc.201300633, 10.1021/acs.oprd.1c00051), we believe that the nature of the receptor and its conformation in the SAM could potentially cause variations in this value.
 On that account, we caution the use of this value with larger proteins and complex supramolecular assemblies.